 Pupil Premium Governor

 Start Date 04/05/2020

 End Date 08/03/2024

 I have been in education for sixteen years.
 I have been a class teacher, Early Years Leader and leader of a range of different subjects.
 I have taught in a range of different schools, here in England as well as having a career teaching internationally in several different countries.
-This is my first year as a Governor for Birch Hill Primary.
-ON a personal level, I am a mum to two young children and have a husband who is also a school teachers.
+I am currently the SENDCO for a large primary school and have an educational interest in the teaching of children with additional needs.
+This is my second year as a Governor for Birch Hill Primary.
+ON a personal level, I am a mum to two young children and have a husband who is also a school teacher.
 We love family adventures and travelling the world together as a family.